 Retinol is right up there with sunscreen when it comes to aging, or rather anti-aging.
 No one disputes that wearing sunscreen is absolutely vital if you want to age well.
 The benefits of retinol are numerous, it’s the gold standard when it comes to collagen and elastin production, cell turnover, and a plump, dewy complexion.
 If you’re over 30, this post is for you.

 Retinol, Retinoids, And Retin-A

-Retinoids: Retinol and Retin-A are both retinoids, which are naturally-occurring vitamin A derivatives in the skin.
-The skin contains receptors for retinoids.
-Differin gel, or adapalene, which you’ve likely heard of is another type of retinoid used for acne because it reduces inflammation underneath the skin, and stimulates cell turnover.
-Accutane is an oral retinoid.
+Retinoids: Retinol and Retin-A are both retinoids, or naturally-occurring vitamin A derivatives in the skin.
+Human skin contains receptors for retinoids.
+Differin gel, or adapalene, which you’ve likely heard of is another type of retinoid used for acne because it reduces inflammation beneath the skin, while stimulating cell turnover.
+Accutane is the best example of an oral retinoid.

 The Benefits Of Retinol